 Why Coffee Origin Tours?

-Specialty coffee buyers visit the communities and estates where coffee is farmed in coffee-producing nations, known within the industry as coffee origins.
+Specialty coffee buyers visit the communities and estates where coffee is farmed in coffee-producing nations, known within the industry as coffee origin tours.

 The purpose of these trips is to: